automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 ```
 aws s3api put-bucket-acl --bucket <YOURBUCKETNAME> --acl public-read
 ```
 **Note:** Make sure you configure the <YOURBUCKETNAME> with the name of the S3 test bucket you would like to use for tests.
+Please don't use any S3 bucket with important data!
+This if for testing of the map only.

 ## Import the Map